Buzzie Bavasi: Integration: Nashua and "Dodgertown"

 Although Bavasi did not know for certain, he suspected that Rickey, who had started to integrate the Dodgers' farm system with the signing of Jackie Robinson the previous October, might be planning to sign more African Americans to contracts.
 If that was the case, the Dodgers needed a low-level minor-league team outside the American South to which to assign these players.
 Ultimately, Bavasi chose Nashua, New Hampshire.
 With fewer than 35,000 people, Nashua would be the smallest market in the New England League, and fewer than fifty African Americans resided in the community.
 However, the Nashua Dodgers were assured of a predominantly French Canadian fan base, a fact which both Rickey and Bavasi believed would help in the integration of African Americans into minor league baseball.
 Additionally, Nashua was home to the relatively new Holman Stadium, which Bavasi was able to lease from the city.

 In March 1946, Bavasi received word that Brooklyn had signed former Negro league ballplayers Roy Campanella and Don Newcombe, and that they would be sent to Nashua for the season.
-Bavasi spent nearly a month planning for their arrival, naming Nashua Telegraph publisher Fred Dobens to the position of President of the Nashua Dodgers to ensure the newspaper's support for the integration project; Dobens's newspaper did not release any word of the signings until April.
+Bavasi spent nearly a month planning for their arrival, naming Nashua Telegraph managing editor Fred Dobens to the position of President of the Nashua Dodgers to ensure the newspaper's support for the integration project; Dobens' newspaper did not release any word of the signings until April.
+Dobens’ younger brother, Ray Dobens, a former pitcher for the Boston Red Sox, was named general manager.
 Bavasi also publicly linked the team to Clyde Sukeforth, who had scouted Campanella, Newcombe, and Jackie Robinson for Rickey and who had played minor-league baseball in Nashua in the mid-1920s.
 He promoted the team's French Canadian connection through his team's Quebec-born players, and even attempted to hire Frenchy Bordagaray to manage the team (eventually he settled on Walter Alston).